open-ephys/ONI/source/api/liboni/onidriver.rst

     Initializes a driver translator context opening a specific hardware instance.

-    :param driver_ctx: Handle to the context to be initialized
+    :param driver_ctx: Handle to the context to be initialized.

     :param host_idx: Index of the hardware device to open.
-The enumeration depends on the specific hardware. ``-1`` always means open the first available device
+The enumeration depends on the specific hardware. ``-1`` always means open the first available device.

     :return: 0 on success otherwise see :ref:`onidef_error_codes`.